Stark and solemn, the Shrine of Remembrance is Melbourne’s memorial for all Australians who fought in a war.

 Shrine entry is free, but donations are encouraged.
 A gold coin donation will also allow visitors to lay a poppy in respect.
 Etiquette requires visitors to remove hats inside, turn off mobile phones and keep food and drinks outside.

-The onsite Visitor’s Centre offers free maps and advice, and the Shrine of Remembrance shops sell memorabilia.
+The onsite Visitor’s Centre offers maps and advice, and the Shrine of Remembrance shops sell memorabilia.